arnavxkohli/GRAM-Synth/README.md

 The system's critical instant, $t_c$ must be less than the longest initiation interval, $\tau_n$ amoung the tasks.
 In this case, $\tau_n = 100ms$.
 The critical instant is calculated using:
 $$t_c = \sum_{k=1}^n \frac{\tau_n}{\tau_k}T_k$$
+Where $T_k$ is the latent execution time of each task.
+Based on the formula, the critical instant of our system is found to be 10.619ms, which is well below 100ms.
 ## Methods used to guarantee safe access and synchronization:
   ### Semaphore-Based Mutex for Critical Sections:
   In Inputs.cpp, Knob.cpp, and RX_message.cpp, a semaphore-based mutex is employed to protect critical sections of code where shared data is accessed or modified.
 For instance, in Inputs.cpp, Knob.cpp, and RX_message.cpp, the xSemaphoreTake() and xSemaphoreGive() functions are used to acquire and release the semaphore, respectively, ensuring exclusive access to shared data structures (currentInputs, previousInputs, rotation, rotationISR, currentStepSize, RX_Message) during updates or reads.